Difference Between Horizontal and Diagonal Communication

 What is Horizontal Communication?

-This channel usually works between informal relations and is mostly used by orally speaking the message and then receiving it.
-This is the reason behind this particular channel being a relatively short one as it only involves the person who is sending the message and the person who is receiving the message.
+This channel works between informal relations and is mostly used by orally speaking and receiving the message.
+This is the reason this channel is relatively short, as it only involves the person who is sending the message and the person who is receiving the message.

 A very distinguished advantage of this channel is that because of is a short one, the reliability of the message can be granted very easily as there is a very less probability of a message being distorted.
-People use this particular channel to inform other people about general ideas and daily progress
+People use this channel to inform others about general ideas and daily progress.

 horizontal communication